Gluten-Free Chex Mix

 Is worcestershire sauce gluten-free?

-Worcestershire sauce is one of those products that are sometimes gluten-free.
+Worcestershire sauce is one of those products that is sometimes gluten-free.
 Sometimes, worcestershire will contain barley malt vinegar which is not gluten-free, as barley is gluten.
 Also, you’ll sometimes find soy sauce in worcestershire, which has wheat in it.
 Be sure to look for a worcestershire sauce that is gluten-free.
+I use Lea & Perrins, which in the United States, is labeled gluten-free.

 Storage instructions